AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 3 | Try anothor models such as mobilenet v2,...
 4 | Finish food tracking function in Android app.
 5 | Create app for iOS platform.
-6 | Improve accurancy and performance.
+6 | Improve accuracy and performance.
 I would like to serve as a service via Web API, so these model will be stored and ran on server.
 </p>

 <h2>